platbr/kubernetes-health/README.md

 Kubernetes::Health::Config.enable_rack_on_migrate = true
 ```

-In Kubernetes you need to configure your deployment `readinessProbe` like this:
+In Kubernetes you need to configure your deployment `readinessProbe` and `livenessProbe` like this:

 ```
         livenessProbe:
           httpGet:
             path: /_liveness
-        port: 80
+            port: 3000
-        initialDelaySeconds: 10
+          initialDelaySeconds: 30
           timeoutSeconds: 5
+          failureThreshold: 3
+          successThreshold: 1
         readinessProbe:
           httpGet:
             path: /_readiness
-        port: 80
+            port: 3000
-        initialDelaySeconds: 10
+          initialDelaySeconds: 30
           timeoutSeconds: 5
+          failureThreshold: 3
+          successThreshold: 3
 ```
+Setting `failureThreshold` is import to avoid problems when yout app finish migrates and is starting the web process.

 ### How `rake db:migrate` monitoring works
 It will run a RACK server for `/_readiness` and `/_liveness` routes while `rake db:migrate` is running.